hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 But then, not sure I would really mind more parse like semantics `morph/auto ["x" "y"] [any 'name] [any to word! 'name]`

 [7:41:05](#rbX9KN1F3ac-iPfISXs85syudF5ZrB627a53fSXjABs) <hiiamboris (NOT THIS ONE)>:
-@gltewalt yes, but not using list comprehensions Ì†ΩÌ∏â
+@gltewalt yes, but not using list comprehensions üòâ

 [7:48:12](#Lqp0sFWm4Rd2AQ2py3CrVBgpvQwk7XhS0ldBcmOXkyQ) <hiiamboris (NOT THIS ONE)>:
 @pekr I don't find `any` more readable than `...`. `any` spells out verbally, but visually it is not distinctive from the other rules.